Introduction

 - Over-cleansing

-- Using bar soap
+- Using bar soap for example

 - Skipping moisturizer

-- Picking at pimples
+- Popping pimples

 Natural and DIY Face Wash Options for Oily Skin

-- Aloe vera gel (soothing and light)
+- Aloe vera (curing and light)

 Recommended Face Wash for Oily Skin (Top Picks)